yzhao062/anomaly-detection-resources/README.rst

 #.
 Books & Academic Papers
 #.
 Learning Materials, e.g., online courses and videos
 #.
 Outlier Datasets
 #.
-Open-source Libraries & Demo Codes
+Open-source Libraries
 #.
 Key Conferences & Journals
-#. **Paper Downloader (under development)**: a Python script to download open access papers listed in this repository.
+#. **Paper Downloader (under development)**: a Python script to download open-access papers listed in this repository.

 **More items will be added to the repository**.
 Please feel free to add other key resources by opening an issue report, submitting a pull request, or